spShashankGit/Dev-Journal/Fine-Grained-Acecss-Control.md

 You can share at organization unit level as well, and not only at OU level but also at the entire organization level too.
 <Could this be key in Data Mesh?>

+Under the hood: Lake formatiion uses AWS Resource Access Manager service to share resources.
+If the grantee account is in the same organization as the granter account, the shared resource is available immediately to grantee.

+If the account is not part of the organization , you can still be able to share externally as well.

+**Demo Time**
 ____
 Reference:
 https://www.youtube.com/watch?v=S-Mdcmq6oPM&t=88s